yylou/frappe-apps/README.md

 # Frappe Apps Development
-This repository aims at providing general usage of Frappe framework and general steps to build Frappe Apps
+This repository aims at providing general usage of Frappe framework and general steps to build Frappe Apps.

 #### ----- Table of Content -----
 [Basic Usage (Frappe Bench)](#basic-usage)